Importing a UK car into France

 Unless France is your main residence and you are in the income tax or health system you are also unable to buy a French registered car.

 Apparently this law has always been in place but in the past the Préfecture never checked, they accepted the utility bill as proof of address without worrying about full time residency.

 Now the process is online and systematically checked.
 You must submit your last year’s French tax declaration to qualify.

 You can find out more here (in French):

-However, an email received this week (August 2019) from reader, Theo, tells a different story…
+However, an email received later in the year (August 2019) from reader, Theo, tells a different story…

 “I have checked with ANTS this morning, who confirm that if I have proof of ownership of a French house, I am entitled to purchase, insure and legally drive a French-registered car.
 I am not required to be domicilié or resident in France for tax purposes etc.”

 With a little digging around on the government’s ANTS website, we found this: